 Most of the advice about freelancing for beginners is solid but the challenge is that there is too much of it.

 Everyone (including me) has an opinion on what to do and for someone new to freelancing it’s a lot to take in at once.
-It gets overwhelming and leads to getting nothing done which is worse.
+It gets overwhelming and leads to feeling paralyzed.

-The challenge comes down to when to do what among all the options out there, and that’s what I’ll walk you through in this article.
+The challenge comes down to when to do what among all the options out there.
 A coach once told me what NOT to focus on and it was perhaps the best business advice I’ve ever gotten.

-To hear from someone who’s already been there what we can ignore and come back to later, guilt-free, is liberating.
+To hear from someone who’s already been there what we can ignore and come back to later is liberating.

 Some of the most common questions I get from new freelancers are: